 Looking at this example sheet we see that a lot of money is going into links.

-Are there way in which we could cut down on this expense by buying permanent links via guest posts, niche edits or even some outreach?
+Is there a way in which we could cut down on this expense by buying permanent links via guest posts, niche edits or even some outreach?

 Or do we rather focus on scaling the site more with even more links, and more content - to make it even generate even more revenue and profit in the future?